PoliticalGraveyard.com

 Beulah M. Taylor — of Bowie, Prince George's County, Md.
 Democrat.
 Postmaster at Bowie, Md., 1914-16.
 Female.
 Burial location unknown.

 Ina Taylor — of Bel Air, Harford County, Md.
 Democrat.
-Candidate for Presidential Elector for Maryland; delegate to Democratic National Convention from Maryland, 2004.
+Democratic Presidential Elector for Maryland, 2000 (voted for Al Gore and Joseph I. Lieberman); delegate to Democratic National Convention from Maryland, 2004.
 Female.
 Still living as of 2004.

 Margaret Taylor (1788-1852) — also known as Peggy Taylor; Margaret Mackall Smith — Born in Calvert County, Md., September 21, 1788.
 First Lady of the United States, 1849-50.
 Female.
 Episcopalian.
 Died in Pascagoula, Jackson County, Miss., August 14, 1852 (age 63 years, 328 days).
 Interment at Zachary Taylor National Cemetery, Louisville, Ky.